 Optimizing Links to Your Images

 If you have any links (either on your site or off) which are leading to your images, be sure to use the keywords within the anchor text of that link.
-For example, if you’re linking back the image in the above examples, your html code for the link might look like this:

 Check Your Images with Google Images